lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

    => x86_64_start_reservations
    => x86_64_start_kernel

-Here we see that we had a latency of 16 microseconds (which is very good).
+Here we see that that we had a latency of 16 microseconds (which is very good).
 The _raw_spin_lock_irq in run_timer_softirq disabled interrupts.
 The difference between the 16 and the displayed timestamp 25us occurred because the clock was incremented